Terms & Conditions

 (3) In addition to the stated prices, shipping costs may be incurred for the delivery of products, unless the respective article is not identified as free of shipping costs.
 The shipping costs will be clearly stated on the offers, in the shopping cart system and on the order overview.

-(5) Delivery shall take place to Austria, Belgium, Bulgaria, Croatia, Cyprus (excluding Northern Cyprus), Czech Republic, Denmark (excluding Faroe Islands, Greenland), Estonia, Finland (excluding Åland Islands), France (excluding overseas territories and departments), Germany, Greece (excluding Mount Athos), Hungary, Ireland, Italy (excluding Livigno and Campione d’Italia), Latvia, Lithuania, Luxembourg, Malta, Monaco, Netherlands (excluding non-European territories), Poland, Portugal, Romania, Sweden, Switzerland, Slovakia, Slovenia, Spain (excluding Canary Islands, Ceuta and Melilla), United Kingdom (excluding Channel Islands).
+(5) Delivery shall take place to Austria, Belgium, Bulgaria, Croatia, Cyprus (excluding Northern Cyprus), Czech Republic, Denmark (excluding Faroe Islands, Greenland), Estonia, Finland (excluding Åland Islands), France (excluding overseas territories and departments), Germany, Greece (excluding Mount Athos), Hungary, Ireland, Italy (excluding Livigno and Campione d’Italia), Latvia, Lithuania, Luxembourg, Malta, Monaco, Netherlands (excluding non-European territories), Poland, Portugal, Romania, Sweden, Switzerland, Slovakia, Slovenia, Spain (excluding Canary Islands, Ceuta and Melilla), United Kingdom (excluding Channel Islands), United States of America (USA).

 § 5 Right of retention, reservation of title